mabelbe2/daily/README.md

 ## Guest Device
 Before setting up emulator, set the System Preferences -> sound -> set Both Sound Effects and Output to blackhole 64ch(unused channel), mic blackhole 2ch (should match the channel for `guestMicInputSourceId`)

 At Virtual Device Configuration, click Advanced Setting on the bottom left, and Camera setting: front camera -> emulated, back camera -> anything but emulated.

-Create or cold reboot if existing devices, when the device started, go to the sidebar menu, click the 3 dot to bring up the menu, go to microphone tab, turn on the toggle named "virtual microphone uses host audio input)
+Create or cold reboot if existing devices, when the device started, go to the sidebar menu, click the 3 dot to bring up the menu, go to microphone tab, turn on the toggle named "virtual microphone uses host audio input".
+(When you shut down the emulator and boot it again, you may need to turn on this toggle again)

 ### UDID
 Similar to Host Device, set guest's UDID in project's `config.properties`'s `guestDeviceUDID`